Conversational AI Using Stream Chat, HuggingFace, and DialogGPT

 Conclusion: What’s Next?

 In this article, we provided a production-ready chat interface to the excellent Huggingface Inference API to discuss with our very own Conversational AI friend.
-We could have used other service providers, like text-to-speech or speech-to-text services, to give it even more human-like interactions (like Lifelike Speech Synthesis using WaveNet voices).
+We could have used other service providers, like text-to-speech or speech-to-text services, to give AI assistants even more human-like interactions (like Lifelike Speech Synthesis using WaveNet voices).
 This would enable audio responses to a user’s text message or vice versa.

 We could also run sentiment analysis on the user’s texts, or use a model to caption text in images and respond with the most appropriate GIF or answer.
 We could also use a more powerful model like GPT3 (depends on your budget? 😉) and design custom prompts based on your use case.
 The possibilities are endless.